hydroxycarbamide (hi-DROX-eee-Car-bah-myd) (hydroxyurea) (hi-DROX-eee-U-re-aah)

-The active ingredient in HYDREA capsules is hydroxyurea.
+The active ingredient in HYDREA capsules is hydroxycarbamide (hydroxyurea).

-Each capsule also contains citric acid, lactose, magnesium stearate, dibasic sodium
+Each capsule also contains citric acid, lactose monohydrate, magnesium stearate, dibasic

-phosphate, gelatin, titanium dioxide & capsule colourants (erythrosine, indigo carmine
+sodium phosphate, gelatin, titanium dioxide & capsule colourants (erythrosine, indigo

 HYDREA capsules should be stored below 30°C in a cool dry place.
 The container must